raxbg/phpwebsockets/README.md

 ##PHP WebSockets

-This is just another WebSocket server in for PHP
+This is just another WebSocket server for PHP

 ###How to use it?